Boundary separated and clustered layer positive solutions for an elliptic Neumann problem with large exponent: Introduction

 Problem (\ref{a1}) has received considerable attention in the last three decades, because it appears in many different mathematical models: for example, it arises from the study of steady states for the logarithmic Keller-Segel system in chemotaxis \cite{KS} and the shadow system of the Gierer-Meinhardt model in biological pattern formation \cite{GM}.
 In particular, it has been shown that the solutions of (\ref{a1}) exhibit a variety of interesting concentration phenomena as either the exponent $p$ tends to some critical values or the parameter $d$ tends to zero.

-Let us first define $p_{h+1}^*:=(N-h+2)/(N-h-2)$, $0\leq h\leq N-3$ as the {\it $(h+1)$-th critical exponent} and set $p_{N-1}^*:=+\infty$.
+Let us first define $p_{h+1}^*:=(N-h+2)/(N-h-2)$, $0\leq h\leq N-3$ as the {\it $(h+1)$-th critical exponent} (recall that $h$ is an integer) and set $p_{N-1}^*:=+\infty$.
 In the subcritical case, i.e. $N=2$, or $N\geq3$ and $p<p_1^*=(N+2)/(N-2)$, compactness of Sobolev's embedding ensures the existence of a positive least energy solution of (\ref{a1}).
 For $d>0$ sufficiently small, Lin, Ni and Takagi in \cite{LNT,NT1,NT2} proved that this least energy solution has exactly one bounded, very sharp spike located on the boundary and near the {\it most curved} part of the boundary, i.e., the region where the mean curvature of the boundary attains its maximum.
 Higher energy solutions of (\ref{a1}) with multiple boundary peaks as well as multiple interior peaks have been established in \cite{CW,DFW,DFW1,DY,GPW,GW,GW1,GWW,K,L,W1,WW}.
 It turns out that multiple boundary spikes tend to cluster around critical points of the mean curvature of the boundary, while the location of multiple interior spikes is determined by the distance between the peaks and the boundary.
-In particular, Gui and Wei in \cite{GW1} proved that for any integers $l$, $m$ with $0\leq l\leq m$ and $m\geq1$, problem (\ref{a1}) has a solution with exactly $l$ interior spikes and $m-l$ boundary spikes provided that $d$ is small and $p$ is subcritical.
+In particular, Gui and Wei in \cite{GW1} proved that for any non-negative integers $k$, $l$ with $k+l\geq1$, problem (\ref{a1}) has a solution with exactly $k$ different boundary spikes and $l$ different interior spikes provided that $d$ is small and $p$ is subcritical.
 Generally, such spiky solutions are called {\it solutions with $0$-dimensional concentration sets}.